johnno1962/XprobePlugin/README.md

     @end

-These exclusions allow Xprobe to works cleanly inside Xcode itself if you're a plugin dev.
+These exclusions allow Xprobe to work cleanly inside Xcode itself which comes in handy if you're a plugin dev.
+For any suggestions or feedback you can contact the author on xprobe at johnholdsworth.com.

 ### Temporary Eval License